ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

   );
 ```

-There are two options to test this extension.
-In combination with the `MoviesStore` or in isolation.
+There are two options for testing this extension: in combination with the `MoviesStore` or in isolation.

-If it is tested with the `MoviesStore`, it would be a test in the same way as the previous examples.
+When tested with the `MoviesStore`, it follows the same approach as the previous examples.

-To test only the extension, we need to create an artificial "Wrapper" Signal Store.
-The test itself is then also straightforward.
+To test the extension in isolation, we need to create an artificial “Wrapper” Signal Store.
+The test itself is then straightforward.

 ```typescript
 describe('withTrackedPlay', () => {